Estimated reading time: 13 minutes

-Costco has what we’ve heard one of the best return policies in Canada for everything they sell including their membership if you are not a satisfied customer.
+Costco has what we’ve heard is one of the best return policies in Canada for everything they sell, including their membership if you are not a satisfied customer.

-We don’t care about that right now because we’re learning all about how to return food today!
+We don’t care about that because we’re learning to return food today!

-Costco’s generous return policy for their warehouse also means that those horrible Kirkland burgers will be going back with us the next trip we made to Costco.
+Costco’s generous return policy for their warehouse also means that those horrible Kirkland burgers will return with us on the next trip to Costco.

-The bag is open, we do have the receipt but even if we didn’t they would still process it for us.
+The bag is open; we have the receipt, but they would still process it even if we didn’t.

-If you’re returning food on a weekly basis that is half-eaten I”m sure the red flags will start popping up.
+If you’re returning half-eaten food every week, I “m sure the red flags will start popping up.